-They are the pioneers of modern surfing.
-From James Cook to George Downing, a very restrict group of people has been instrumental in helping to transform the act of riding waves into a proper sport.
+They are the pioneers of modern surfing; from James Cook to George Downing, a select group of people has been instrumental in helping to transform the act of riding waves into a proper sport.
 Because of their vision, we now have surfing.

-The birth of surfing.
-The act of surf riding has many centuries.
-We know it was part of the ancient Polynesian culture, and that it was the favorite outdoor activity of the Hawaiian royalty.
+The act of surf riding has many centuries' history behind it.
+We know it was part of the ancient Polynesian culture, and that it was the favorite outdoor activity of Hawaiian royalty.

-Surfing, as a well-established mainstream sport that we know today, couldn't be possible without the work and dedication of the following people.
+Surfing, as the well-established mainstream sport that we know today, couldn't be possible without the work and dedication of the following people.
 Who are the most influential people to the birth of surfing?

 James Cook (1728-1779)

-When Captain James Cook's third Pacific expedition touched the Hawaiian Islands, in 1778, he couldn't believe his eyes.
+When Captain James Cook's third Pacific expedition reached the Hawaiian Islands in 1778, he couldn't believe his eyes.
 Natives were out on the water using boards to enjoy the pleasures of surf riding.
 The testimony of what he saw was left in his journals, so that "his" world could take note of this strange activity called wave riding.
-James Cook's legacy tells us surfing is older than football.
+James Cook's notes indicate that surfing is older than football.
 Remember that.

 Alexander Hume Ford (1868-1945)

 The founder of the Outrigger Canoe Club was born in South Carolina.
-In 1907, he settles down in Honolulu, and meets Jack London, the world famous adventure writer.
-Ford shares his passion for surfing with the literary star and builds the world's oldest surfing organization.
-The Outrigger Canoe Club opened to provide dressing room facilities for men and boys, who had no easy access to the good surfing areas of Waikiki.
-Alexander Hume Ford would never stop promoting surfing.
-He helped boosting the careers of George Freeth and Duke Kahanamoku.
+In 1907, he settled down in Honolulu, and met Jack London, the world famous adventure writer.
+Ford shared his passion for surfing with the literary star and built the world's first surfing organization.
+The Outrigger Canoe Club opened to provide dressing room facilities for men and boys who had no easy access to the good surfing areas on Waikiki.
+Alexander Hume Ford never stopped promoting surfing.
+He was instrumental in boosting the careers of George Freeth and Duke Kahanamoku.

 Jack London (1876-1916)

 In 1907, Jack London was a famous best-seller.
-Having arrived in the Hawaii for holidays, he met Alexander Hume Ford and got his first surfing lessons.
-"They don't know what they got", London told his wife.
+Having arrived in Hawaii for holidays, he met Alexander Hume Ford and took his first surfing lessons.
+"They don't know what they got," London later told his wife.
 "The whole method of surf-riding and surf-fighting, I learned, is one of non-resistance.
 Never be rigid.
-Relax".
+Relax."
 London's writings would attract even more tourists to Hawaii.
 Everyone wanted to see the Waikiki beach boys in action, and how they mastered the waves with big heavy boards under their feet.
 Jack London is probably the world's first ambassador of surfing.

 George Freeth (1883-1919)